nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 Step 1.
 The user enters the delete command with at least one index.
+In this example, the user inputs indices `1 2 3`, which means that they want to delete the first, second and third fosterers in the currently displayed list.
 The `DeleteCommandParser` is invoked to parse the user's input.

-Step 2. `DeleteCommandParser` will then invoke the `ParserUtil` to check for the validity of indices (omitted from diagram for simplicity).
+Step 2. `DeleteCommandParser` will then invoke the `ParserUtil` to check for the validity of indices (invocation of methods in `ParserUtil` and `Indices` classes are omitted from diagram for simplicity).
 If indices are invalid, the system will generate an error message.
 The error message will be displayed to the user, providing feedback about the issue and the specific constraints that are not met.

 Step 3.
 For each valid index, the `DeleteCommand` will execute the deletion by obtaining that fosterer from the list of unique persons in the address book, and then updating the model to remove the fosterer.
 This is done in the `execute` method of `DeleteCommand`.